Generating modular lattices of up to 30 elements: Performance

-For comparison we reran Jipsen and Lawless's program~\cite{jipsen2015} for vertically indecomposable modular and semimodular lattices, both up to size 21.
+To compare the performance, we reran Jipsen and Lawless's program~\cite{jipsen2015} for modular and semimodular vi-lattices, both up to size 21.
 These running times are shown in Fig.~\ref{fig:timeplots} with red triangles.
-Between sizes $n=18$, $19$, $20$, $21$, the running time for modular VI lattices grew by ratios $5.90$, $6.27$, $6.81$, with $n=21$ taking $2.1$ days of processor time.
+Between sizes $n=18$, $19$, $20$, $21$, the running time for modular vi-lattices grew by ratios $5.90$, $6.27$, $6.81$, with $n=21$ taking $2.1$ days of processor time.
 From this we estimate that $n=24$ would have required about two years of processor time (about $300\;000$ times more than with our algorithm, which completed in 194 seconds).

 We conclude this section with some remarks on the speed of our basic algorithm for generating graded lattices.
 At size $n=21$ it outputs about $82\;000$ graded lattices per second, or one lattice in $12$ microseconds.
 On the 2.6~GHz processor that was used, this amounts to $32\;000$ clock cycles per lattice.
 Gebhardt and Tawn~\cite{gebhardt2016} count general (not graded) lattices considerably faster, at $2\;200$ clock cycles per lattice.
 They handle isomorphisms with a sophisticated method specially tailored to lattices.
 In contrast, our algorithm handles only the simplest cases directly, and in more complicated cases resorts to using the general-purpose graph isomorphism tool \texttt{nauty} as a ``black box''.
 Indeed, during the search for graded 21-lattices, our algorithm performs about $2.7 \times 10^{10}$ calls to \texttt{nauty}.
 Taking $3.4$ microseconds per call on average, together they account for 65\% of the total running time.
 While Gebhardt and Tawn considered general lattices only, it might be useful to combine their method for isomorphisms with our early checks for (semi)modularity.